Service Dog Training in Waterford, MI | Clever Canine Dog Training

 Frequently Asked Questions

-Yes — we train dogs that clients already own or have selected.
-Not every dog is a good candidate for service dog work (temperament, health, and drive matter), which is something we assess early in our consultation.
-If your dog is a good fit, we build the training program around them.
+Yes — the Signature program is built around your dog.
+Not every dog is a good candidate for service dog work (temperament, health, and drive matter), which is something we assess early in our process.
+If your dog meets the breed and age requirements and is a good fit, we build the training program around them.
+If your dog is outside those parameters, the Train Your Own program may be the right path.

 Typically 12–24 months, depending on the tasks required, the dog’s age and aptitude, and the complexity of your needs.
 Service dog training is thorough by necessity — your dog needs to be reliable in all public environments, under all conditions, every time.
 We don’t rush the process.